MultiTool/Dunbar/README.md

 # Dunbar
 Algorithms to play with Dunbar's number and measure network self-alienation.
-So far just messy scribble code.

 This project was written using NetBeans.